 - 1. Certification of Zero Income (HTF-3C) form In addition to certifying, a narrative explaining the circumstances resulting in a zero income must be provided on HTF-3C; the Sponsor must also certify that the individual has zero income; and the HTF-3C must be notarized. - 2.
 A copy of federal income tax returns that are not more than one (1) year old or from the prior tax year.
 The tax returns must have all pertinent information correctly identified and all schedules included.
-If tax returns do not exist, please indicate such on the Certification of Zero Income (HTF-3C) form. - 3.
-If the entire household is reporting zero income, there must be documentation showing how utility bills are being paid.
-An example would include copies of cancelled checks showing who paid the bills, a notarized letter from the individual who regularly pays the monthly bills, etc.
+If tax returns do not exist, please indicate such on HTF-3C Certification of Zero Income Form. - 3.
+If the entire household has zero income, there must be documentation showing how utility bills are being paid.
+An example would include copies of cancelled checks showing who paid the bills.